What makes Individual I's a Collective We; Coordination mechanisms & costs: Emergence of Impersonal Coordination

-Furthermore, for a deeper understanding of the trade-off between the coordination mechanism, we build the minimal model suggesting possible mechanisms (See Supporting Information).
-Within the model, the parameter $\sigma$ governs the necessary level of regulation for a project based on its size.
-A larger $\sigma$ value indicates a more significant deviation from the expected scaling behavior.
-Subsequently, each coordination mechanism allocates a proportion of the overall required regulation following a predetermined compensation order, which is very na\"ive mechainsm of the compensation.
-With these two simple mechaism Fig.\ref{fig:synthetic_combination}, we successfully reproduce our compensation results (Fig.\ref{fig:compensation}a).
-In alignment with our explanation of PC1, as the deviation from the expected scaling behavior increases (as $\sigma$ rises), all coordination costs simultaneously increase.
-In the case of PC2, when employing the compensation order ``bot-admin-talk-revert", we are able to replicate results that closely resemble empirical findings.
-This implies that our proposed straightforward compensation mechanism could provide an explanation for both empirical data and the underlying structure of compensation in Wikipedia, characterized by the sequence ``bot-admin-talk-revert".
-Interestingly, this order coincides with order of the increasing pattern in the scaling factors.
+To understand the trade-off between coordination mechanisms, we develop a minimal model (see Supporting Information).
+The parameter $\sigma$ governs the necessary regulation level based on project size; higher $\sigma$ values indicate greater deviations from expected scaling behavior.
+Each coordination mechanism then allocates a proportion of the required regulation following a predetermined compensation order.
+Using this model, we reproduced our empirical compensation results (Fig.\ref{fig:synthetic_combination}).
+Aligned with our explanation of PC1, as $\sigma$ rises, all coordination costs increase simultaneously.
+For PC2, using the compensation order ``bot-admin-talk-revert, we replicated results similar to empirical findings, suggesting this simple mechanism explains Wikipedia's coordination structure.
+Notably, this order matches the increasing pattern of scaling factors.